Three balanced meals: why real food and structure make diabetes easier

 Practical tips for eating naturally

 A good rule of thumb is 80:20: at least 80% natural food, 20% wiggle room for life.
-I personally run closer to 90:10 because I enjoy natural food and — crucially for diabetes — the more consistent the meal, the less frustration you feel.
+The other diabetes-specific benefit is consistency: the more repeatable the meal structure, the less frustration you feel.

 This page is about real food and eating structure, not Coco Pops and Pop-Tarts.

-In the Mealtime Insulin Guide, I’ll teach you how to manage any style of meal (high-carb, high-fat, low-carb) using elements of Dynamic Glucose Management.
+In the Mealtime Insulin Guide, you’ll learn how to manage any style of meal (high-carb, high-fat, low-carb) using elements of Dynamic Glucose Management.

 But if you choose either of these two meal structures as a base, you’ll protect health, stabilise glucose, and reduce diabetes distress: